~ Sandal Magna Castle ~

 the Wakefield estates from the crown whilst the

-remainder may have been given to their two sons, John de Warrene
+remainder may have been given to their two sons, John de Warenne

 the marriage].
 However other records indicate these two brothers